 - Strive to build and maintain unity in their families and communities

-- Be a part of the positive energy that is responsible for building, re-building and maintaining healthy individuals, families and communities
+- Be part of the positive energy that is responsible for building, re-building and maintaining healthy individuals, families and communities

 - Pour creative and positive energy into all that they do